Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Quasi- -split log schemes

 \section{Quasi-$F$-split log schemes}

 In this section we give a generalization of the definition of quasi-$F$-split varieties due to the second named author (\cite{y}).
-We give a log Kodaira vanishing theorem for a quasi-$F$-split projective log smooth scheme.
-This log Kodiara vanishing theorem is much stronger than the log Kodiara vanishing theorem in \S\ref{sec:app}.
-We also give generalizations of the lifting theorem of quasi-$F$-split varieties and the Kodiara vanishing theorem in \cite{y}.
+We give two types of log Kodaira vanishing theorems for a quasi-$F$-split projective log smooth scheme.
+These are generalizations of Mehta and Ramanathan's vanishing theorems for $F$-split varieties in \cite{mr}.
+One of our log Kodaira vanishing theorems for the log scheme is a generalization of the Kodaira vanishing theorem in \cite{y}; the other of them is much stronger than the log Kodaira vanishing theorem in \S\ref{sec:app} for the log scheme.
+The proof of our log Kodaira vanishing theorems are harder than those of Mehta and Ramanathan's vanishing theorems.
+In this section we also give a generalization of the lifting theorem of quasi-$F$-split varieties in \cite{y}.

 The following definition (1) (resp.~(2)) is a relative version of the definition due to the second named author of this article (resp.~Mehta and Ramanathan).

 \begin{defi} Let $Y\lo T_0$ be a morphism of schemes of characteristic $p>0$.
 Let $F_{T_0}\col T_0\lo T_0$ be the $p$-th power Frobenius endomorphism of $T_0$.
 Set $Y':=Y\times_{T_0,F_{T_0}}T_0$.